goossaert/hashmap/README.md

 hashmap
 =======

-Implementation of some hashmap algorithms in C++
+Implementation of some hash table algorithms in C++